Skip to content

 Referee: advance the clock directly.

-Referee commands are legal in every mode.
+Referee commands are legal in every mode, terminal modes included — the clock a revival window is measured in keeps running after the party falls.
 Time passes with full bookkeeping — effect expiries, provisions on day boundaries — but no wandering cadence: the referee controls encounters.

 Modes